← Back to all body parts

 Sized XS through XXL.
 Measure thigh and calf circumference at the points specified by the manufacturer's chart.
 The brace has an open hole at the kneecap with a buttress or pressure plate on one side (usually the lateral, outer side) that pushes the kneecap inward.

 Position the open hole directly over your kneecap and the lateral buttress on the outside of the knee.
 The buttress creates a soft tissue wall that prevents the kneecap from sliding sideways.
 Some braces (like the Breg PTO) feature an adjustable pressure plate so you can fine-tune the amount of correction.
 Wear during sport, exercise, or any activity where the knee buckles or feels unstable.
+Suspension reminder: the calf strap or sleeve edge just below the knee — above the calf muscle belly — is what keeps the brace's open hole centered on your kneecap.
+If the brace migrates down the leg, the patella opening drifts off-target and the lateral buttress stops doing its job.
+Tighten the calf strap first.

 If the open hole does not center over the kneecap, the brace will not stabilize tracking properly.
 The buttress goes on the side the kneecap tends to slip toward (usually outer/lateral).
-Generic elastic knee sleeves do not provide patella tracking support โ€” make sure the brace specifically calls itself a patella stabilizer or J brace.
+Generic elastic knee sleeves do not provide patella tracking support — make sure the brace specifically calls itself a patella stabilizer or J brace.

-View Patella Stabilizing Brace on Amazon โ†’
+View Patella Stabilizing Brace on Amazon →